harsh746-exe/devchat/README.md

 - **Workflow Automation**: Create and run custom coding workflows
 - **Configuration Management**: Easy setup and customization

+## Credits

+This project is based on the original [DevChat](https://github.com/devchat-ai/devchat) project by DevChat AI.
+We extend our gratitude to the original authors and contributors for their work.

 ## Installation

 1. Install Poetry if you haven't already: